MoJo2600/GT06ScannerClient/README.md

   * /ScannerSettings/GT06ClientSettings/Hostname - Hostname or IP address of the GPS tracking server
   * /ScannerSettings/GT06ClientSettings/Port - The port number for the service running the GT06 protocol on the host server
   * /ScannerSettings/GT06ClientSettings/UpdateDelay - The delay (in seconds) to wait between GPS scanner updates to the server
-  * /ScannerSettings/GPSSettings/Port - The port to the device on the machine.
-This will differ between *NIX and Windows computers.
-    * On *NIX, this will usually be a path to the port in the /dev directory
-    * On Windows, this will probably be a COM port
-  * /ScannerSettings/GPSSettings/Baud - The port speed of the GPS device

 ## Running the application